rasyidkaromi/webgl/README.md

 tester WebGL Chrome App

-Using Lorca for protected script and suport WebGL HTML5 desktop apps in Go.
+Using Lorca for protected script and support WebGL HTML5 desktop apps in Go.
 It uses Chrome browser as a UI layer. see https://github.com/zserge/lorca for details